Fiat Doblò: Second generation (2010)

 The all new Doblò (Type 263) was launched in the beginning of 2010, and it is built in Turkey by Tofaş.
-The 2010 Doblò uses the Fiat Small platform, derived from the Grande Punto, with a new bi link independent rear suspension instead of a torsion beam, which has 2755 mm wheelbase, 790 L luggage compartment, and low CO_{2} emissions (129 g/km with the 1.3 Multijet 90 PS engine).
+The 2010 Doblò uses the Fiat Small platform, derived from the Grande Punto, with a new bi link independent rear suspension instead of a torsion beam, with a 790 L luggage compartment, and low CO_{2} emissions (129 g/km with the 1.3 Multijet, 90 PS engine).
 The Doblò was also sold by Opel and Vauxhall except for Holden as the Combo.

 As of July 2011 the Doblò is available as a pickup called Fiat Doblò Work Up or Fiat Pratico in Turkey.
 There is also a raised roof version, as well as an extended wheelbase van called the "Doblò Cargo Maxi".
 During the 2010 Hanover Motor Show, the Fiat Doblò received the International Van of the Year 2011 award.

 These two features are combined for the Fiat Doblò Cargo XL, a high roofed, long wheelbase panel van model, with a one tonne payload, equipped with the 105 hp 1.6 litre Multijet common rail diesel.
 The XL, which can carry as much as the bigger and more expensive Scudo, was presented in the United Kingdom in May 2013.

 In other markets the XL appeared in 2012, and it is available with all diesel engines excepting the 1.3, and also the 1.4 T-Jet.
 There is also an XL Combi, with a 135 PS version of the 2.0 diesel.

 Doblò EV

 In February 2010, Tofaş announced they were developing a battery-electric version of the Doblò (263).
 The vehicle itself was introduced publicly in July 2010, as "The First Commercial Electrical Vehicle Developed in Turkey".
 It also was revealed that Tofaş will lead FIAT's development of electric light commercial vehicles (LCV).
 During a ceremony to commemorate the production of the millionth Doblò, the Doblò EV was tested by press and Turkish Minister of Industry and Commerce, Nihat Ergün.
 In November 2018, the first Doblò EV was delivered to the Turkish fashion company, Vakko.

-As announced in 2010, the Doblò EV was equipped with a 250 kg, 21 kW-hr lithium-ion battery and a 140 hp traction motor; as charge depletes, the motor output is limited to 79 hp and top speed is limited to 110 km/h to preserve the 150 km range.
-A version of Doblò EV that was shipped in 2019 has an electric motor delivering 111 hp of maximum power and a torque of 220 Nm.
+As announced in 2010, the Doblò EV was equipped with a 250 kg, 21 kW-hr lithium-ion battery and a 140 PS traction motor; as charge depletes, the motor output is limited to 79 PS and top speed is limited to 110 km/h to preserve the 150 km range.
+A version of Doblò EV that was shipped in 2019 has an electric motor delivering 111 PS of maximum power and torque of 220 Nm.
 The autonomy at full load is 210 km with a single recharge.
 The 30 kWh battery is located in the rear floor.
 Overall the Doblò EV weighs 150 kg more than the Cargo 1.6 Multijet version.